Transcript:

 GRANGER: It seems natural to think–

-HARRY {interrupting}: You think I killed them for revenge!
+HARRY: You think I killed them for revenge!
 I don't kill for revenge.
 I did it because I had to.
 And that's all I'm gonna say.
-Unless... { The "unless" fades into a color uncharacteristic of Harry's speech. }
+Unless...

-Of course, since this is a work of fan fiction, it refers to an huge amount of stuff from the Harry Potter universe, and I can't reasonably explain all of them.
-I will generally try to explain things in the transcript if they're obscure enough that a fair chunk of Harry Potter readers won't know them, but not important enough that I need to explain them in the comic itself.
-I'm not trying to make the story entirely accessible to people who haven't read Harry Potter at all, but luckily, most stuff can be looked up on the Internet nowadays.
+Of course, since this is a work of fan fiction, it has a lot of implicit references to things from the Harry Potter universe.
+I can't reasonably explain all of them.
+I will generally try to explain things in the transcript if they're obscure enough that a fair chunk of Harry Potter readers won't know them.
+This includes information from the later books in the series, because I've met a bunch of people who have read the first book, or the first few books, but not all of them.
+I'm not trying to make the story entirely accessible to people who haven't read Harry Potter at all, but I want it to be as accessible as I can reasonably make it.
+And for the things I don't explain, most things from the Harry Potter universe are possible to look up on the Internet.